leoquiroa/DS-A/DataStructures/Readme.md

+## Python Specific Data Structures

+Data structures are specific to python language and they give greater flexibility in storing different types of data and faster processing in python environment.

+-   **List**  − It is similar to array with the exception that the data elements can be of different data types.
+You can have both numeric and string data in a python list.

+-   **Tuple**  − Tuples are similar to lists but they are immutable which means the values in a tuple cannot be modified they can only be read.

+-   **Dictionary**  − The dictionary contains Key-value pairs as its data elements.

 ### Liner Data Structures

-These are the data structures which store the data elements in a sequential manner.
+Data structures which store the data elements in a sequential manner.

 -   **Array**  − It is a sequential arrangement of data elements paired with the index of the data element.